Malformed packet sending an SMS

 The issue about the MS not registering or becoming unregistered is almost 100% the issue already tracked (and for now it seems already solved by using incremental LAC) in #2456.

 However, it may still be helpful to leave the ticket open to investigate whether the CP-DATA sent by the SMS is wrong or if there's a bug in wireshark not handling the data in there correctly.

-#4 Updated by pespin about 2 months ago
+#4 Updated by pespin almost 2 years ago

 Related specs can be found in TS 124.011 7.2.1 (CP-DATA)